maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 		<content format='32bit'>115200</content>
 	</BinField>

-If you build openbmc, you can find this xml in tmp/work/evb_npcm845-openbmc-linux/obmc-phosphor-image/1.0-r0/recipe-sysroot-native/usr/share/npcm8xx-igps
+If you build openbmc, you can find this XML in tmp/work/evb_npcm845-openbmc-linux/obmc-phosphor-image/1.0-r0/recipe-sysroot-native/usr/share/npcm8xx-igps
 ```